alinnman/celestial-navigation/APPDOC.md

 Do you have problems getting a correct sight reduction?
 In such case just use two fixes (sights), by unselecting
 <tt>Use this sight</tt> for one of the sights.
+You can also use just one sight through unselecting the check box for two sights.
 Watch the map carefully to pinpoint any incorrect input.
 Also note that the map function is available also after a failed sight reduction.